Eco-evolutionary constraints for the endemicity of rapidly evolving viruses: Results

 Fig.~\ref{fig:1}B shows the evolutionary processes changing the epidemiological parameters of the circulating viral strains.
-We assume that mutations just occur in infected individuals, shaping both the transmissibility of the virus and its antigenic position by a factor $\Delta \lambda$ and $\Delta x$ respectively.
-Inspired by previous works~\cite{zhang2022epidemic,rouzine2018antigenic,chardes2023evolutionary}, we assume that changes in transmissibility (antigenic position) are drawn from a zero-mean Gaussian distribution whose variance $D^2_\lambda$ ($D^2_x$) determines the speed of evolution.
-Regarding recovered individuals, we assume their antigenic variant to remain constant over time until they get reinfected by another circulating strain.
-A complete description of the stochastic simulations performed to obtain the epidemic trajectories following this model is provided in the \hyperref[sec:matmethods]{Materials and Methods} section.
+We assume that mutations just occur in infected individuals.
+To reflect the impact of these mutations, for each time step, we update the antigenic position of each infected individual $j$, $x_j$, by a factor $\Delta x$.
+Inspired by previous works~\cite{zhang2022epidemic,rouzine2018antigenic,chardes2023evolutionary}, we assume that changes in antigenic position are drawn from a zero-mean Gaussian distribution whose variance $D^2_x$ determines the speed of evolution.
+Regarding recovered individuals, we assume their antigenic position to remain constant over time until they get reinfected by another circulating strain.
+Note that negative changes in antigenic position, yet occurring in mutations inside hosts, are not selected at the population level and the overall behavior corresponds to a travelling wave of strains moving at a positive speed in the 1D antigenic space~\cite{rouzine2018antigenic}.
+Moreover, we assume that changes in infectiousness are drawn from another uncorrelated zero-mean Gaussian distribution whose variance is denoted by $D^2_\lambda$.
+A complete description of the stochastic simulations performed to obtain the epidemic trajectories shown in the manuscript is given in Appendix \hyperref[sec:appendixA]{A}.